Publishing

 Taught by Jo Rabin and Peter Flynn

 Use of handheld devices (tablets, phones, and eReaders) already exceeds desktop use in many markets, and users expect material to be in a form they can read across a wide range of devices.
 What does it take to be ready for this device diversity, and what will we have tomorrow?
-Sensible mobile strategy demands major flexibility at the back end, so what does this mean to publishers without presentation-neutral content?

 Come back, Caxton, all is not yet lost — Does a move away from the print medium mean abandoning traditional publishing standards?
-Does the electronic medium really mean lower standards or should this be an area of competitive advantage?
+Does the

 Agenda for change — Publishing is changing fast and has already changed beyond recognition from only a few years ago.
 Technology is leading this, so what are technologists’ responsibilities in informing company direction and how can they be effective in making their points?
 Another interactive workshop session about how to move things forward purposefully.